SportsStats Olympic Athletes Analysis

 - Date: June 2025

-Tracked the evolution of male and female athlete participation over 120+ years, revealing significant growth in women's participation especially after the 1980s. - Physical Attribute Analysis
+Male vs female athlete counts over time show substantial growth in women’s participation, especially after the 1980s. - Physical profiles

 Explore More Projects